 The statutory assessment process exemplifies the importance of multi-agency working, where SENCos must coordinate evidence gathering, facilitate professional meetings, and ensure all stakeholders contribute meaningfully to Education, Health and Care Plan development.
 Research by Frederickson and Cline emphasises that collaborative approaches yield significantly better outcomes when professionals share common goals and maintain regular dialogue about pupil progress.

-In practice, SENCos should establish regular liaison meetings with key external professionals, maintain comprehensive records of all agency involvement, and ensure classroom staff understand how to implement specialist recommendations.
-Creating clear communication channels between external specialists and teaching teams prevents the isolation of specialist advice and embeds expert guidance into daily classroom practice, ultimately improving pupil outcomes through coordinated support.
+In practise, SENCos should establish regular liaison meetings with key external professionals, maintain comprehensive records of all agency involvement, and ensure classroom staff understand how to implement specialist recommendations.
+Creating clear communication channels between external specialists and teaching teams prevents the isolation of specialist advice and embeds expert guidance into daily classroom practise, ultimately improving pupil outcomes through coordinated support.

 Identifying and Assessing Special Educational Needs